X-Robots-Tag

 5. Multiple X-Robots-Tag headers are additive.
 Sending more than one X-Robots-Tag header in a response does not override earlier values.
 Search engines merge all directives.
 A response containing both X-Robots-Tag: index and X-Robots-Tag: noindex results in noindex winning.
 Check for unintended additions from reverse proxies, CDNs, or application frameworks by inspecting the full response with curl -I.

 6. Verifying directives in Google Search Console.
 URL Inspection shows the rendered page, detected meta tags, and HTTP headers.
-The Coverage report flags pages excluded by noindex.
+The Page indexing report flags pages excluded by noindex.
 Use these tools to confirm the header is reaching Googlebot and producing the expected indexing outcome.
 Changes take effect after the next crawl and processing cycle.

 See also

-Last updated: April 4, 2026
+Last updated: August 18, 2026